Antonio Spinelli (football manager)

 Antonio Marcelo Spinelli (born 3 December 1980) is an Argentine football manager.
+He is the current manager of the Peru women's national football team.

 Career

 Between 2009 and 2017, Spinelli worked as a youth coach in several Argentine clubs.

 In 2017, Spinelli was named the head coach of Racing Femenino, winning four cups in total.

 In 2023, Spinelli was appointed as manager of Guadalajara (women) in the Liga MX Femenil.

+In September 2025, he was appointed as manager of the Peru women's national football team, succeeding the role of Emily Lima.